 - Press dough evenly flat onto a sheet of plastic food film.
 Place dough in refrigerator or freezer for at least 30 minutes or until well chilled.
 Preheat oven to 375°F.

 - Meanwhile chill work surface area that you will be rolling dough on by placing one or 2 cookie sheets filled with ice cubes on the area.
 Set aside a deep dish pie tin.

 - Sprinkle chilled area lightly with flour and roll dough into a circle large enough to cover entire pie tin.
-Place dough into place and remove excess.
+Place dough into place in pan and remove excess.
 Press dough into any cracks or tears.
-Set aside.

-- Prick surface with a fork and place in oven until golden brown, about 14 minutes.
+- Prick surface of dough with a fork and place in oven until golden brown, about 14 minutes.
 Let cool.

 - In a large saucepan combine sugar, cornstarch and salt.